WMEI (Puerto Rico)

-WMEI (channel 14), branded on-air as WMEI 14 and TeleMar, was a television station licensed to Arecibo, Puerto Rico.
+WMEI (channel 14), branded WMEI 14 and TeleMar, was a television station licensed to Arecibo, Puerto Rico.
 The station was owned by Corporate Media Consultants Group, of which 51% is owned by Power Television International and 49% is owned by Max Media.
 WMEI's studios were located in Puerta del Condado in San Juan, with an additional studio in Yauco.
 The station's transmitter was located at Cerro Maravilla in Ponce.
-WMEI signed off the air on August 31, 2017 at midnight.
+WMEI signed off the air at midnight on August 31, 2017.